 This is a very important thing to take into account.
 There is a huge difference between load-bearing walls and non-load-bearing walls.
 Load-bearing walls are relied on for structural integrity while non-load-bearing walls are not.

-Calculating the number of studs you need for your project is easy after you learn how to do it once.
-If you can do it once, you can do it a thousand times.
+Calculating the number of studs you need for your project is easy.
 These steps can help you determine exactly how many studs you need.

 Step 1: How Long Is The Wall?